tw-wittakarn/service-worker-example/README.md

-# React Token Refresher with Service Worker
+# React Token Refresher with Web Worker

-A React application that uses Jotai for state management and a Service Worker to automatically refresh tokens every 5 seconds.
+A React application that uses Jotai for state management and a Web Worker to automatically refresh tokens every 2 minutes in a background thread.

 ## Features

 - **React** with Vite for fast development
 - **Jotai** for state management
-- **Service Worker** registered in vanilla JavaScript in `index.html`
+- **Web Worker** for background token refresh without blocking the UI
-- Token is generated using `Date.now()` in the service worker
+- Token is generated using `Date.now()` (ready for API call replacement)
 - Real-time token display in the UI
-- Automatic token refresh every 5 seconds
+- Automatic token refresh every 2 minutes (120 seconds)
+- Non-blocking architecture - token refresh happens in background thread

 ## How it works

-1. Service Worker is registered in `index.html` using vanilla JavaScript
+1. When the React app mounts, it creates a Web Worker from `token-worker.js`
+2. The Web Worker runs in a background thread (separate from main UI thread)
-2. Once activated, the Service Worker runs in the background and automatically generates a new token every 5 seconds using `Date.now()`
+3. Worker automatically generates a new token every 2 minutes using `Date.now()`
-3. Tokens are sent from the Service Worker to all clients via `postMessage` with type `TOKEN_REFRESH`
+4. Tokens are sent from the Web Worker to the React app via `postMessage` with type `TOKEN_REFRESH`
-4. The page listens for `TOKEN_REFRESH` messages and dispatches custom `tokenUpdate` events
-5. The React app listens for `tokenUpdate` events and updates the Jotai state
+5. The React app receives the token and updates the Jotai state
 6. The UI automatically displays the current token value
+7. When the component unmounts, the Web Worker is properly terminated

+## Why Web Worker?

+- **Non-blocking**: Token refresh (including future API calls) runs in background thread
+- **Performance**: Won't slow down or block the UI, even if API calls are slow
+- **Reliable**: `setInterval` works reliably in Web Workers (unlike Service Workers)
+- **Simple**: One worker per tab, straightforward implementation

 ## Getting Started